 Thanks to massive actions by civil society, the European Parliament denied JURI a mandate to negotiate the proposed text on behalf of the entire Parliament in the trilogues between the EU institutions.
 With JURI’s proposal threatening open internet and citizens’ right to freedom of expression, the text was sent back to the drawing board and was opened for re-drafting.

 September 2018 – European Parliament plenary vote / Trilogue mandate

-The European Parliament ignored attempts from Members of the European Parliament (MEPs) Catherine Stihler, Julia Reda and Marietje Schaake to bring a better version to Article 13.
+The European Parliament ignored attempts from Members of the European Parliament (MEPs) Catherine Stihler, Felix Reda and Marietje Schaake to bring a better version to Article 13.
 After presenting a “reformed text” which contained implicit upload filters, the leading JURI Committee MEP Axel Voss managed to push the European Parliament (in plenary) to vote in favour of them.
 The new text was passed with a relatively small number of votes (366 for, 297 against).

 October 2018 – Start of the trilogues

 The European Parliament entered trilogues, the closed-door negotiations with the Council of the European Union, and the EU Commission.